darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/2-Rekognition/README.md

 - Text in images
 ![](images/text.png)

+You will use Rekognition for face verification by saving and comparing faces stored in the collection.

 ## Rekognition Introduction
 1. In AWS Console go to Rekognition at https://console.aws.amazon.com/rekognition/home?region=us-east-1#/.
 2. In the left navigation click on Object and scene detection and notice how Rekognition return labels for objects and activities detected in the image.